• Skip to primary navigation

 Dark social traffic is increasing and now comprises a majority of all social media traffic.
 In fact, according to a 2016 study by RadiumOne, dark social constitutes 84% of all social sharing activity.

-A more recent analysis in 2022 by Chris Walker of Refine Labs, revealed the following:
+Another analysis conducted in 2022 by Chris Walker of Refine Labs, revealed the following:

 Attribution software reports 92% of our revenue is sourced via organic search or direct traffic.
 Meanwhile, when we ask the customer how they heard about us, 100% of revenue and 97% of our qualified pipeline gets attributed to dark social (social media, podcast, word of mouth, community).